TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Technical Appendices and Supplementary Material

 \textbf{The Method of Obtaining Similarity Map in Global Matching}.
-In Sec.~\ref{subsec.globalmatching}, we propose to conduct the global matching to reestablish point tracking when a scene cut is encountered.
-Instead of simply relying on a point-level feature to construct a similarity map in global matching as in previous works~\cite{cho2024local, doersch2023tapir}, we propose incorporating spatial context features, similar to the {\spatial} module, to enhance accuracy.
+In Sec.~\ref{subsec.globalmatching}, we propose the auto-triggered global matching to reestablish point tracking when a scene cut is encountered to prevent the loss of tracking targets.
+Instead of simply relying on a point-level feature to construct a similarity map in global matching as in previous works~\citep{cho2024local, doersch2023tapir}, we propose incorporating spatial context features, similar to the {\spatial} module, to enhance accuracy.
 (For more implementation details, please refer to Sec.~\ref{supp.more_imple_details}).
 To investigate the effectiveness of this approach, we conduct an ablation study on it.
 As shown in Table~\ref{tab:ablation_patch_global_matching}, the incorporation of spatial context features brings a relatively small performance improvement.
 However, considering that we only trigger global matching when a scene cut is detected and its computational cost is negligible, we adopt the use of spatial context features in {\methodname}.

-To avoid misunderstanding, we emphasize that our main contribution in global matching lies in the novel triggering mechanism, rather than the global matching itself.
+To avoid misunderstanding, we emphasize that our main contribution in global matching lies in the novel auto-trigger mechanism, rather than the global matching itself.

+\textbf{More Ablation on Auto-Triggered Global Matching}.
+We evaluate the proposed auto-triggered global matching mechanism on the full Kinetics dataset.
+As shown in Table~\ref{tab:ablation_trigger}, while the method yields performance gains, the improvement is relatively modest.
+This is largely because only a subset of videos in Kinetics contain scene cuts, and thus actually activate the mechanism, whereas evaluation metrics are averaged over the entire dataset.
+To better isolate the effectiveness of our approach, we construct a scene-cut subset comprising all videos in Kinetics that contain at least one scene cut, accounting for approximately {27\%} of the 1,144 total videos.
+We conduct the same ablation study on this subset.
+As shown in Table~\ref{tab:ablation_trigger_kin_w_sc}, triggering global matching upon detecting scene cuts leads to a significant improvement (0.5 AJ), demonstrating the effectiveness of our method in relevant scenarios.